Implicit Regularization and Convergence for Weight Normalization: Continuous Time Analysis

 {Part II} in Theorem \ref{thm:convergence} shows a distinction between orthogonal and general $A$.
 For orthogonal $A$, even fixing the scale $g_0$ we can converge to the direction of the minimum norm solution.
 Although we do not directly recover $g^*$ in the flow, this can be recovered as $|g^*| = \|y\|$.
 For general $A$ with fixed $g$, we do not necessarily converge to the right direction, only to the row span of $A$.
 However, if we run the flow with $c = 0$ until convergence, and then turn on the flow for $g$ (i.e. set $c > 0$), we converge to the minimum norm solution.
 The results for discrete time presented later mirror this.
 See Figure \ref{fig:simple} for an illustration.
 We mention that the flow for the fixed $g$ case is well known \citep[See e.g.][Section 1.6]{helmke2012optimization}), in the special case that the matrix $A$ is square.
 Theorem \ref{thm:convergence} provides no rate of convergence.
-By our results on the rate of $\|r_t\|$, and by controlling $g_t$ using the invariant, we can provide a convergence rate below.
-The following theorem has two convergence rates, depending on the magnitude of $g_0$ and on whether we initialize $g_0$ and $w_0$ with the initial loss smaller than the loss at zero or not.
-If both rates are valid for a certain parameter configuration, then the faster of the two applies.
+By our results on the rate of decay of $\|r_t\|$, and by controlling $g_t$ using the invariant, we can provide a convergence rate below.